 .png)

-Summary table: Finding your Alaska entity information
+Summary table: finding your Alaska entity information

-Information Required | Where to Find It | What It Looks Like | Notes |
+Information required | Where to find it | What it looks like | Notes |

 |---|---|---|---|

-Entity Name | New Jersey business search results | "Garden State Construction LLC" | Use the exact legal name as registered |
+Entity name | Alaska business search results | "Northern Lights Construction LLC" | Use the exact legal name as registered |

-Entity Type | Business entity details page | LLC, Corporation, LP, LLP, Not-for-profit Corporation | Must match New Jersey designation |
+Entity type | Entity details page | LLC, Corporation, LP, LLP, Nonprofit Corporation | Must match the Alaska designation on file |

 How to search for Alaska business entities